SS Lazio: History

-On 22 December 2019, Lazio won their fifth Supercoppa Italiana title, following a 3–1 victory over Juventus.
-Lazio mounted an unexpected title challenge during the 2019–20 Serie A season.
-A poor run of form following the restart of the Serie A campaign after the COVID-19 suspension saw Lazio fall out of the title race.
-On 24 July 2020, Lazio qualified for the Champions League for the first time in 12 years after securing a top 4 finish.
+Lazio won the 2019 Supercoppa Italiana 3-1 over Juventus in Riyadh, Saudi Arabia, winning their fifth title overall.
+Luis Alberto (16'), Senad Lulic (73'), and Danilo Cataldi (90+4') were the goalscorers for Lazio, while Paulo Dybala (45') was the lone goalscorer for Juventus.

+In the 2024-25 UEFA Europa League group stage, Lazio topped the 36-club table with 19 points.
+They reached the quarter-finals of the competition after defeating Viktoria Plzen 3-2 on aggregate in the round of 16.

 Colours, badge and nicknames

 Lazio's colours of white and sky blue were inspired by the national emblem of Greece, due to the fact that Lazio is a mixed sports club this was chosen in recognition of the fact that the Ancient Olympic Games and along with it the sporting tradition in Europe is linked to Greece.

 Originally, Lazio wore a shirt which was divided into white and sky blue quarters, with black shorts and socks.
 After a while of wearing a plain white shirt very early on, Lazio reverted to the colours which they wear today.
 Some seasons Lazio have used a sky blue and white shirt with stripes, but usually it is sky blue with a white trim, with the white shorts and socks.
 The club's colours have led to their Italian nickname of Biancocelesti.

 Lazio's traditional club badge and symbol is the eagle, which was chosen by founding member Luigi Bigiarelli.
-It is an acknowledgment to the emblem of Zeus (the god of sky and thunder in Greek mythology) commonly referred to as Aquila; Lazio's use of the symbol has led to two of their nicknames; le Aquile ("the Eagles") and Aquilotti ("Eaglets").
+A symbol of the Roman legions and emperor, it was chosen to represent power and victory; it also identifies the club with its origin city.
+Lazio's use of the symbol has led to two of their nicknames; le Aquile ("the Eagles") and gli Aquilotti ("the Young Eagles").
 The current club badge features a golden eagle above a white shield with a blue border; inside the shield is the club's name and a smaller tripartite shield with the colours of the club.